yunwilliamyu/opal/readme.txt

         $ sh opal-generate.sh

         Simulated fragments will be saved in output/1-generate-test-datasets.
-        If existing test fragments are provided, this step can be ignored, but directory of the existing test fragments should be set manually in step 3). (see below)
+        If existing test fragments are provided instead of a large fasta, use option --fragment-test-set, which will directly use the files in //data/[example]/test

     2) train classifier
         $ cd src/2-build-models